Yummy moist holiday inspired banana bread!

 - Mash the bananas along with half the sugar – i like to leave a few little chunks in mine.

 - Throw all of the dry ingredients along with the leftover sugar into a big mixing bowl and stir a little.
 If you are using a mixer- use that bowl for this stage!

 - In a separate bowl, mix the wet ingredients together until emulsified.
 You know this is ready when all ingredients have mixed together without separating and it begins to turn a paler golden shade.
 This stops the batter separating later.

-- Mix everything together.!
+- Add the wet into the dry!
 If you are using a mixer, turn it on slowly and add the wet ingredients in a couple of stages so as not to cause a mess.
-If you are doing this by hand, do the same but just be prepared to ache a little.
+If you are doing this by hand, do the same but just make sure you mix really well.

-- When everything is well mixed, pour into the loaf tin and wack it in the oven.
-It should take around 50 minutes to bake depending on your oven.
+- When everything is well mixed, pour into the loaf tin and wack it in the oven for around 50 minutes.
 If it becomes too brown on top, turn your oven down a few degrees and add a couple of minutes onto the time.
 I remove my cake from the oven when a knife comes out with a tiny bit of moisture on.
 Absolutely not cake batter – but just a little moisture.This ensures it doesn’t over-bake.